AndreaDiotallevi/andreadiotallevi.com/src/posts/how-to-format-a-well-formed-response-to-a-graphql-request/how-to-format-a-well-formed-response-to-a-graphql-request.md

 }
 ```

-> "If the field which experienced an error was declared as `Non-Null`, **the null result will bubble up to the next nullable field**.
-In that case, the path for the error should include the **full path** to the result field where the error occurred, even if that field is not present in the response."
+> If the field which experienced an error was declared as `Non-Null`, **the null result will bubble up to the next nullable field**.
+In that case, the path for the error should include the **full path** to the result field where the error occurred, even if that field is not present in the response.

 For example, if the `name` field from above had declared a `Non-Null` return type in the schema, the result would look different but the error reported would be the same: